alirezaalallah/FirstName-LastName-pq-assignment/README.md

 # stock-kt-sample
-This project has been written based on spring boot framework and kotlin in order to manage stocks in the market. feel free to contribute!
+This project has been written based on spring boot framework and kotlin in order to manage stocks in the market.

 # How to prepare environment?
 In order to run the application you need `docker-compose`, all you need is that go to the directory where docker-compose file